DaveBackus/Data_Bootcamp/README.md

 **Before the first class.**  We'll be using the Anaconda distribution of Python 3.4.
 To install it on your computer, follow [these instructions](http://davebackus.github.io/Data_Bootcamp/install.html#python-on-your-computer).
-If you get stumped, come 30 minutes early to our first session.
+If you're stumped, come 30 minutes early to our first session.

 **Materials.**  Links coming.